 Heirloom Tomato Gratin

-Bake at 425 degrees for 24 minutes or until crumbs are golden and juices are bubbling.
+- Bake for 24 minutes or until crumbs are golden and juices are bubbling.